HPInc/cloud_deployment_scripts/docs/README-gcp.md

 ### Customizing terraform.tfvars
 terraform.tfvars is the file in which a user specify variables for a deployment.
 In each deployment, there is a ```terraform.tfvars.sample``` file showing the required variables that a user must provide, along with other commonly used but optional variables.
 Uncommented lines show required variables, while commented lines show optional variables with their default or sample values.
 A complete list of available variables are described in the variable definition file ```vars.tf``` of the deployment.

+Note that all path variables in terraform.tfvars depend on the host platform:
+- On Linux systems, the forward slash / is used as the path segment separator. ```gcp_credentials_file = "/path/to/cred.json"```
+- On Windows systems, the default Windows backslash \ separator must be changed to forward slash as the path segment separator. ```gcp_credentials_file = "C:/path/to/cred.json"```

 Save ```terraform.tfvars.sample``` as ```terraform.tfvars``` in the same directory, and fill out the required and optional variables.

 If secrets are KMS-encrypted, fill in the ```kms_cryptokey_id``` variable with the crypto key used to encode the secrets, then paste the base64-encoded ciphertext for the following variables: